QiaoqingWu-AC/8916-group-assignment2/screenshots/Azure-IoT-Hub.md

-# Azure IoT Hub configuration screenshots
+# Azure IoT Hub configuration

 ## 1. Create an IoT Hub in Azure